-Mentorship Experience
+Mentorship Experience Gr.
+12 | 1st or 2nd Semester | Pass/Fail

-Pass/Fail

 Over the course of the semester, students must complete 30 hours with their mentor.
 Students will be required to keep a journal of their experience, develop a final project, and meet with the LHS advisor at various times during the semester.
 Mentorship Experience does not satisfy 7th course requirement.

 Maximum: 10 students/semester